eqv/pwgen/README.md

 ruby pwgen.rb
 ```

-*Generate a new static password from a master password and a usecase/account and print it
+*Generate a new static password from a master password and a usecase/account and print it, note that this takes a while to prevent master password bruteforcing.

 ```bash
 ruby pwgen.rb -ds "some_mail@some_provi.der"